RobertoSuil/Burp-Suite/Readme.md

 	1. Modify License String like "license to Siddharth"
 	2. Copy License key from keygen.jar and paste in Burp Suite Pro and click Next.
 	3. Select Manual Activation Option on your bottom Right in Burp Suite Pro.
-	4. Copy License Request from BurpSuite_Pro and paste in keygen.jar
+	4. Copy License Request from BurpSuite_Pro and paste in Keygenerator.
-	5. Copy license response from keygen.jar and paste in BurpSuite_Pro, and next and Done
+	5. Copy license response from Keygenerator and paste in Burp Suite Pro, then next and Done.